 Operates as a balance control on stereo channels only.
 With LB or RB selected, this control acts as an input pan control.
-With a surround master selected, this control acts as an input gain trim control.

 Width Control

 Operates pre fader on stereo channels and groups.
 The rotary control adjusts the width from mono, through stereo, to wide.
 The control is switched in and out of the path using the IN button.